SPMIC-UoN/CMC_invivo_dMRI_pipeline/README.md

-# CMC In-Vivo dMRI Pipeline (Macaque, 10.5 T)
+# CMC In Vivo dMRI Pipeline (Macaque, 10.5 T)

-**Processing pipeline for in-vivo macaque ultra-high-field (10.5 T) dMRI data acquired as part of the Center for Mesoscale Connectomics (CMC).**
+**Processing pipeline for in vivo macaque ultra-high-field (10.5 T) dMRI data acquired as part of the Center for Mesoscale Connectomics (CMC).**

 **Citation:** Warrington et al. (in prep)